The #1 Resource for MLM Legal Assistance

 VI.
 Lotteries

 A lottery consists of a disposition of property, on contingency determined by chance, to a person who has paid valuable consideration for the chance of winning the prize.
-California Penal Code 319 defines a “lottery” as:
+For example, California defines a “lottery” as:

 [A]ny scheme for the disposal or distribution of property by chance, among persons who have paid or promised to pay any valuable consideration for the chance of obtaining such property or a portion of it, or for any share or any interest in such property, upon any agreement, understanding, or expectation that it is to be distributed or disposed of by lot or chance, whether called a lottery, raffle, or gift enterprise, or by whatever name the same may be known.

-Each of three elements must be present to constitute a “lottery,” namely, a prize, distribution of the prize by chance, and consideration for the opportunity to win the prize.
+Each of three elements must be present to constitute a “lottery,” namely, (1) a prize, (2) distribution of the prize by chance, and (3) consideration paid or given for the opportunity to win the prize.

-Under a legitimate multilevel marketing program, a Distributor’s compensation (the prize) is earned (won) not by chance, but rather by his skill and efforts in building and maintaining a downline organization.
-In a lottery analysis, a Member’s efforts in building his organization would constitute “consideration,” however, this is of no consequence because the element of “chance” remains absent.
+Under a legitimate multilevel marketing program, a distributor’s compensation (the prize) is earned (won) not by chance, but rather by his skill and efforts inbuilding and maintaining a downline organization.
+In a lottery analysis, a distributor’s efforts in building his organization would constitute “consideration,” however, this is of no consequence because the element of “chance” remains absent.
 Thus, a proper multilevel program is not a lottery.

 Two other similar programs, contests and sweepstakes, are perfectly legal.
-Each combines only two of the three “lottery elements.”
+Each combines only two of the three lottery elements.
 For example, a contest combines the elements of prize and consideration, however, the element of chance is absent.
-In a contest, the prize is awarded to on the basis of skill rather than luck (e.g., the person who sells the most cars, or reaches a certain goal faster than his competitors).
-A sweepstakes combines the elements of prize and chance, but lacks the element of consideration.
-A sweepstakes awards its prize solely on the basis of luck, however, a participant need not provide “consideration” (anything of value, frequently money or effort).
-The most common examples of sweepstakes are magazine sweepstakes.
-Although they welcome your purchase, none is necessary to participate.
+In a contest, the prize is awarded on the basis of skill rather than luck (e.g., the person who sells the most cars, or reaches a certain goal faster than his competitors).
+A sweepstakes combines the elements of prize and chance but lacks the element of consideration.
+A properly designed sweepstakes awards its prize solely on the basis of luck, however, a participant need not provide “consideration” (anything of value, frequently money or effort).
+While most sweepstakes promoters welcome your purchase, none is necessary to participate.

 Return to Top of Page